Insect Borers of Fruit Trees

 During August and September, growers should check each tree for the presence of the young larvae, especially in those parts of the orchard where previous infestations have occurred.
 In nearly all cases the newly hatched larvae will cause some sap flow at the point where they begin to feed.
 This brown sap stain usually can be seen easily on the surface of the bark.

 For chemical control, licensed pesticide applicators may apply chlorpyrifos, lambda-cyhalothrin or any other appropriately labeled product as a trunk and lower limb spray.
 Insecticides available for homeowner use include some formulations of carbaryl, permethrin and imidacloprid.
-Because adult emergence and egg-laying can occur over a relatively long period of time, two to three insecticide applications may be needed during June and July.
+Because adult emergence and egg-laying can occur over a relatively long period, two to three insecticide applications may be needed during June and July.
 Please read the label carefully for proper rates and application procedures before using any insecticide.

 Scolytus rugulosus (Muller) — Coleoptera: Scolytidae